aisamuel/Open-Innovation-Test/README.md

     - Open the PostgreSQL command line or pgAdmin and create a new database and user.

     ```sql
-    CREATE DATABASE image_data;
+    CREATE DATABASE images_data;
     CREATE USER myuser WITH ENCRYPTED PASSWORD 'mypassword';
-    GRANT ALL PRIVILEGES ON DATABASE image_data TO myuser;
+    GRANT ALL PRIVILEGES ON DATABASE images_data TO myuser;
     ```

 2. **Create the Table**: